Address: 833 N. 26th Street (26th and Wells)

 Student Role in Agency:

 Unique features of agency: Service Learners will be challenged to learn to communicate and interact with young children who have developmental disabilities.
 The children may have anywhere from minor developmental delays to severe mental and physical disabilities.
+In addition, 95% of the children at Penfield come from homes below the US poverty level.
 All of the children are extremely adorable!

-Commitment: A mandatory 1.5-hour orientation session conducted at the agency, when students are introduced to Penfield's history and mission, regulations and safety/health precautions, and responsibilities.
+Commitment: A mandatory 45 minute orientation session conducted at the agency, when students are introduced to Penfield's history and mission, regulations and safety/health precautions, and responsibilities.
 A tour of the facilities, including observation of the children, services and staff, is also included.
-2-3 hours per week of service at the site is also required.
+2-3 hours per week of service at the site is also required, and the staff asks that students choose one day and time frame and remain the same throughout the semester.